II. Disciplinary courses

 Natural Science is a systematic, empirical study of our universe.
 Common Curriculum natural science courses are designed to introduce students to: the scientific process, scientific literature, laboratory investigation, and the application of science to real life.
 Each course will have disciplinary content.

 The Social Science requirement challenges students to think critically and to make informed personal, social, political and economic decisions.
 The social sciences apply scientific methods to the study of human beings, their attitudes and behaviors, the social forces that shape their lives and the social institutions they create.
 The study of social science requires students to examine both the theories that have been developed to understand human beings and the methods of knowing and testing upon which these theories are based.
 What makes the social sciences unique is that human beings are both the agents and the objects of study; the object of study can, and often does, change as a result of the knowledge that is generated in the social sciences.
 For this reason, personal, social, political and economic life can all change (for better or worse) as a result of the knowledge produced by the social sciences.

 Students majoring in one of the social science disciplines will be required to take a social science course from a discipline other than their chosen major.

-Upper Division (TU): Theology 111 will be a prerequisite requirement for this course.
+Upper Division (TU): Theology 111 is a prerequisite requirement for this course.
 Courses fulfilling the Upper Division Theology requirement must focus primarily on religious phenomena: texts, images, artifacts, ideas, practices.
 They may analyze these phenomena from a variety of disciplinary perspectives: theological, historical, literary, philosophical, sociological, psychological, exegetical, ethical, pastoral.